 Company pensions and saving schemes are wide and varied in their policies, workings and (most importantly for the employee) the way that the money is eventually paid out.
 Many employers will offer some kind of pension scheme or salary sacrifice in return for non taxable benefits; however, the Ohio Deferred Compensation initiative presents an ideal way for certain employees to supplement their savings on the road to retirement.

 The Ohio Deferred Compensation scheme was set up in 1977 in conjunction with the Internal Revenue Service to offer a 'top up' option for state and local government employees in Ohio without it negatively affecting their tax or pension status.
 The simple explanation of the program is that employees either pay $15 per payday (if paid bi-monthly) or $30 per payday if paid monthly (more can be paid in up to $16,500 per year.)
-This is then stored away through an indepdendent third party and invested until the employee has terminated employment (or retired!) and paid out in one lump sum, set aside from any pension maturities.
+This is then stored away through an independent third party and invested until the employee has terminated employment (or retired!) and paid out in one lump sum, set aside from any pension maturities.

 Salary sacrifice schemes are known the world over, and the main benefit for the average worker is that whatever is taken out of their salary is exempt from taxation, both local and federal.
 Therefore, when the $30 is set aside, it's a full $30 that goes into the saving scheme.
 Of course, it is taxed upon redemption, but this is a consideration for the future rather than worrying about tax in the present.